 It is thus obvious that lungworm is only seen in situations where there can be access to earthworms.
 This will include outdoor situations, pigs housed on earth floors and occasionally in pigs on deep straw systems that are allowed to build-up over a long period of time.
 (Fig 3.)

-Coughing is the principle clinical sign in pigs affected with lungworm, as well as loss of weight and a predisposition to secondary pneumonia.
+Clinically, coughing is the principal clinical sign in pigs affected with lungworm, as well as loss of weight and a predisposition to secondary pneumonia.

 The large roundworm, Ascaris suum, is responsible for the development of "milk spot liver" in growing pigs (fig 4).

 Again, the life cycle is direct with a small number of adult worms capable of producing, intermittently, vast numbers of eggs which mature and hatch in the environment at a rate determined by temperature, before re-infecting pigs.
-The mature larvae, once swallowed, penetrate the gut wall and migrate around the body typically through the liver (leading to milk spot lesions) and from there into the lungs where they may cause coughing.
+The mature larvae, once swallowed, penetrate the gut wall and migrate around the body typically through the liver (causing milk spot lesions) and from there into the lungs where they may cause coughing.
 They are then coughed up, swallowed and return to the gut where they mature to adults within ten weeks of eggs being shed.
 (Whilst related to the Toxocara species of worms in dogs and cats, there is no evidence to show that the migrating larvae of A suum infect people or migrate within them to cause blindness etc)

 There are a number of key features with Ascaris: